tfiers/PkgGraph.jl/README.md

 ## ➕ More

+If you want something a bit different than what this package offers, there are some helper functions you might find useful.

 See the [![][docbadge]][docs] for more info.

-If you want to customize this package's functionality, there are some helper functions (used by the above high-level commands) that you might find useful.

 [docbadge]: https://img.shields.io/badge/📕_Documentation-blue
 [docs]: https://tfiers.github.io/PkgGraph.jl/